dCache/dcache/docs/TheBook/src/main/markdown/rf-glossary.md

 Large File Store (LFS)
 ----------------------
-A Large File Store is the name for a dCache instance that is acting as a filesystem independent to, or in cooperation with, an [HSM](#HSM) system.
+A Large File Store is the name for a dCache instance that is acting as a filesystem independent of, or in cooperation with, an [HSM](#hierarchical-storage-manager-hsm) system.
 When dCache is acting as an LFS, files may be stored and later read without involving any HSM system.

 Whether a dCache instance provides an LFS depends on whether there are [pools](#pool) configured to do so.
 The LFS option, specified for each pool within the [layout file](#the-layout-file), describes how that pool should behave.
 This option can take three possible values: